polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/11 - Your first Active Event.md

-## Active Events
+## Your first Active Event

 So what is an Active Event?
-Short answer; Everything.
+Short answer; __Everything__.
 In fact, the only thing you have done so far, is invoking Active Events.
 The **[micro.windows.info]** invocation from one of our previous chapters, is an Active Event.
 The **[set]** invocation we've used several times during the course of this book, also happens to be an Active Event.
 Active Events is the axiom, at which P5 and Hyperlambda evolves around.
 Active Events almost entirely replaces functions and methods in Hyperlambda.
 To illustrate how powerful Active Events are, realise that